-An organ in the abdominal cavity that produces lymphocytes and filters bacteria, abonormal cells and old blood cells in the blood and destroys them.
+An organ in the abdominal cavity that produces lymphocytes and filters bacteria, abnormal cells and old blood cells in the blood and destroys them.

 The surgical removal of the spleen.

-The examination of sputum (spit) under a micrscope to look for any cancer cells.
+The examination of sputum (spit) under a microscope to look for any cancer cells.

 squamous cell carcinoma